Charles S. Cockell: Career

 Cockell was a National Research Council (National Academy of Sciences) Associate at the NASA Ames Research Center at Moffett Field from 1995 to 1998 and then a visiting scholar at Stanford University.
 He then worked at a microbiologist at the British Antarctic Survey, Cambridge, UK from 1999 to 2005, before becoming Professor of Geomicrobiology with the Open University until 2011 and afterwards moving to the University of Edinburgh as Professor of Astrobiology.
 His scientific interests have focused on astrobiology, geomicrobiology and life in extreme environments.
-He has published over 300 scientific papers and books in these areas.
+He has published many scientific papers and books in these areas.

 Cockell has also published extensively on the exploration of space.
 For example, he led the design study Project Boreas, which planned and designed a research station for the Martian North Geographical Pole from 2003 to 2006.
 He was the first chair of the Astrobiology Society of Britain.
 He has sat on numerous ESA and NASA working groups and panels focused on robotic and human space exploration.